Configurer une application Azure pour Exchange Online

 Option 1 : Utiliser Azure Cloud Shell

-1. En tant qu'administrateur, connectez-vous à votre portail Microsoft Azure.
+1. En tant qu'administrateur, connectez-vous à votre portail Azure.

 3. Si vous y êtes invité, créez un compte de stockage et acceptez les paramètres par défaut.

-6. Copiez le bloc de code ci-dessous, collez-le dans PowerShell, puis cliquez sur Entrée.
+6. Copiez le bloc de code suivant, collez-le dans PowerShell, puis cliquez sur Entrée.

 <#